-The academic profile of the University of Bergen has two major focuses.
+The academic profile of the University of Bergen has three major focuses.
 One is marine research - the city of Bergen is considered to be one of the largest marine science centres in Northern Europe.
-The other is global development research, and the university has earned a distinguished reputation both in Norway and abroad for its excellent, result-driven collaboration on research and education with universities in developing countries.
+Another is climate research and energy transition and the third is global social challenges, where the university has earned a distinguished reputation both in Norway and abroad for its excellent, result-driven collaboration on research and education with universities in developing countries.

 The University of Bergen arranges an Introductory Programme each semester, where we welcome all our new international students.
 Throughout the Introductory Programme you will be introduced to different aspects of being a student in Bergen and Norway through practical information and entertaining lectures.
 This is also an excellent opportunity to meet other new international students, as well as UiB staff members.
 You can also visit our Semester Startup Help Desk or your faculty information centre.
 As a student at the University of Bergen you are automatically a member of the Student Welfare Organisation (SIB).
 You become a member upon payment of the semester fee, which is also required in order to register for exams.

 At UiB international students have the benefit of guaranteed housing.
 Moving to a new city can be stressful, rest easy that you will have a place to stay with the international student housing guarantee.
 As long as you apply for and accept housing within the application periods using the UiB reservation code you are guaranteed a single room in student housing.

 SiB’s housing’s student hostels all offer free broadband and all faculties and libraries have computer rooms.
 If you have your own lap top, you can also use the wireless Internet at the Bergen Light Rail (Bybanen), or at one of the many cafés in the city centre which offers free wireless Internet.
 If you use Eduroam at your home university, you can also access wireless Internet on campus.